dwslab/melt/README.md

 refiner is the `ResidualRefiner` which only keeps non-trivial correspondences.
 Refiners can be combined.
 This means that MELT can calculate very specific evaluation statistics such as the residual precision of datatype property correspondences.

+#### Available Evaluators
+- `EvaluatorCSV`: Default evaluator for an in-depth analysis of alignments.
+Multiple CSV files are generated that can be analyzed using a spreadsheet program such as <a href="https://www.libreoffice.org/download/download/">LibreOffice Calc</a>.
+- `EvaluatorBasic`: A basic evaluator that is easy on memory.
+Use this evaluator when you run into memory issues with `EvaluatorCSV` on very large evaluation problems.
+Note that this evaluator offers less functionality than the default evaluator.
+- `EvaluatorMcNemarSignificance`: An evaluator for statistical significance tests.
+ This evaluator allows to check whether multiple alignments are significantly different.
+- `DashboardBuilder`: This evaluator generates an interactive Web UI (*MELT Dashboard*) to analyze alignments in a self-service BI fashion.
+You can find an exemplary dashboard for the OAEI 2019
+<a href="http://oaei.ontologymatching.org/2019/anatomy/index.html">anatomy</a> and <a href="http://oaei.ontologymatching.org/2019/conference/index.html">conference</a> track <a href="https://dwslab.github.io/melt/anatomy_conference_dashboard.html">here</a>.

+*Note that it is possible to build your own evaluator and call functions from the existing evaluators.*

 ## Packaging Matchers for SEALS and HOBBIT